Things to do in London in 3 days

 Whitehall

-Whitehall is named after the Palace of Whitehall, a large medieval royal palace complex that remained here until it was destroyed by fire in 1698.
+Whitehall Street is named after Whitehall Palace, a large medieval royal palace complex that stood here until it was destroyed by fire in 1698.

 Westminster Bridge